senaite/senaite2.com/docs/update.md

 ## Preparing the Update

-Please read for every new update the changelogs of each package: https://pypi.org/project/senaite.lims/#changelog
+Please read for every new update the change logs of each package: https://pypi.org/project/senaite.lims/#changelog

 Most of the changes happen in `senaite.core`, so read them thoroughly: